nf-core/epitopeprediction/docs/usage.md

 The supported file formats for genomic variants are `.vcf`, `.vcf.gz` and `tsv`.

+> [!IMPORTANT]
-:warning: Please note that genomic variants have to be annotated.
-Currently, we support variants that have been annotated using [SnpEff](http://pcingola.github.io/SnpEff/).
-Support for [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) will be available with one of the upcoming versions.
+> Please note that genomic variants have to be annotated.
+Currently, we support variants that have been annotated using [SnpEff](http://pcingola.> github.io/SnpEff/).
+> Support for [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) will be available with one of the upcoming versions.

 `tsv` files with genomic variants have to provide the following columns: